zorinalexey/cloud-casstle-http-router/docs/en/FEATURES_INDEX.md

 ## 📖 How to Use This Index

-This document contains a complete list of all 209+ library features, organized by categoryм.
+This document contains a complete list of all 209+ library features, organized by category.
 For each category the following is provided:
 - Number of methods/features
 - Link to detailed documentation
 - Brief description